Medical Sciences Divisional Office Staff Induction

 Welcome to the Medical Sciences Division

 I'd like to take this opportunity to welcome you to the Medical Sciences Division and wish you every success in your new role within the Medical Sciences Divisional Office.
 Our aim is to support the activities of the departments and units that make up the Medical Sciences Division.
 We are the largest of the four academic divisions in the University, with a long prestigious history.
-Today we are a thriving, multidisciplinary community, and an internationally recognised centre for excellence in biomedical and clinical research and teaching.
+Today Medical Sciences is a thriving, multidisciplinary community, and an internationally recognised centre for excellence in biomedical and clinical research and teaching.

 Introduction to the Medical Sciences Divisional Office

 I am delighted that you have chosen to work within the Medical Sciences Divisional Office (MSDO) teams and I look forward to getting to know you.
-The MSDO teams, who are responsible to the University Registrar through me, comprise approximately 90 people, and are structured around several disciplines that provide administrative support for the governance of the Division.
-The teams within the Medical Sciences Divisional Office are based across multiple sites, including the John Radcliffe Hospital, the Old Road Campus and Science Area and the Radcliffe Observatory Quarter, and includes the Medical School and Medical Sciences Graduate School.
+The MSDO teams, who are responsible to the University Registrar through me, comprise approximately 100 people, and are structured around several disciplines that provide professional services support for the governance of the Division.
+The Divisional Office is part of the University Administration and Services (UAS).

 The Division's Departments and Units

 The Division comprises 16 departments, and their constituent units, institutes and centres, spread across multiple sites in Oxford (the Science Area and Radcliffe Observatory Quarter, Old Road Campus and hospital sites in Headington) and includes numerous clinical research units in Africa and Asia.
 Over 9,000 academics, staff, graduate and undergraduate students, NHS clinicians and GPs together contribute to our extensive and exemplary research, teaching and clinical portfolios.
 Learn more about our Division, research in our departments and our teaching activity.